 Reduces discrimination and harassment

-Next, when you plan to hire new employees, consider making an effort to engage a diverse group of people across racial and ethnic identities, sexualities, and cultural backgrounds.
+Next, when you plan to hire new employees, consider making an effort to engage a diverse group of people.
+Include people across racial and ethnic identities, sexualities, and cultural backgrounds.
 By doing so, your organization will be able to avail the benefits of cultural diversity.